WiscEvan/CV/README.md

-## Sarah's CV
+## Evan's CV
-This is the CV for Sarah L. R. Stevens.
+This is the CV for Evan R. Rees.
 Branches are for special versions, for a specific application, generally.

 ### Background
 Using the template from <https://github.com/mszep/pandoc_resume>.
 Thanks!